Maurice Sendak

 Maurice Bernard Sendak (/ˈsɛndæk/; June 10, 1928 – May 8, 2012) was an American author and illustrator of children's books.
 Born to Polish-Jewish parents, his childhood was impacted by the death of many of his family members during the Holocaust.
 Sendak illustrated his own books as well as those by other authors, such as the Little Bear series by Else Holmelund Minarik.
 He achieved acclaim with Where the Wild Things Are (1963), the first of a trilogy followed by In the Night Kitchen (1970) and Outside Over There (1981).
-He designed sets for operas, notably Mozart's The Magic Flute.
+He also designed sets for operas, notably Mozart's The Magic Flute.

 In 1987, Sendak was the subject of an American Masters documentary, "Mon Cher Papa".
 In 1996, he received the National Medal of Arts.
 Per Margalit Fox, Sendak, "the most important children's book artist of the 20th century", "wrenched the picture book out of the safe, sanitized world of the nursery and plunged it into the dark, terrifying and hauntingly beautiful recesses of the human psyche."
+His career was chronicled in Lance Bangs's Tell Them Anything You Want: A Portrait of Maurice Sendak (2009).

 Early life

 Sendak was born on June 10, 1928, in Brooklyn, New York, to Polish-Jewish immigrants Sadie (née Schindler) and Philip Sendak, a dressmaker.
 Maurice said that his childhood was a "terrible situation" due to the death of members of his extended family during the Holocaust which introduced him at a young age to the concept of mortality.
 His love of books began when, as a child, he developed health issues and was confined to his bed.
 He was "enthralled by Mickey Mouse (who was created the year of his birth), by American comics, and by the bright lights of Manhattan."
-When he was 12 years old, he decided to become an illustrator after watching Walt Disney's film Fantasia (1940).
+When he was 12 years old, he decided to become an illustrator after watching Walt Disney's Fantasia (1940).

 Maurice was the youngest of three siblings, born five years after Jack Sendak and nine years after Natalie Sendak.
 Jack also became an author of children's books, two of which were illustrated by Maurice in the 1950s.
-In 2011, Maurice was working on a book about noses, and he attributed his love of the olfactory organ to his brother Jack, who — in Sendak's opinion — had a great nose.
+In 2011, Maurice was working on a book about noses, and he attributed his love of the olfactory organ to his brother Jack, who, in Sendak's opinion, had a great nose.

-At the New York Art Students League, he took a class from John Groth, who taught him “a sense of the enormous potential for motion, for aliveness in illustration … He himself … showed how much fun creating in it could be.”
+At the New York Art Students League, he took a class from John Groth, who taught him "a sense of the enormous potential for motion, for aliveness in illustration […] He himself […] showed how much fun creating in it could be."